The short answer

 When and How to Start Conversations about Digital Literacy

 Technology continues to change, and we don’t know where the future will take us.
-But Dr. Michael said that with any new technology, there is often a moral panic.
+But Dr. Rich said that with any new technology, there is often a moral panic.
 When Gutenberg made the printing press, many people thought it might be a disaster for everyone to learn to read.
 But we can choose to embrace technology tools, just as we did with reading, with our eyes open.

 Tools can be used to our benefit, or they can be misused.
 But when we approach technology as a tool and model digital literacy and wellness, we can set our children up for success.